 You won’t see that in this movie.

-Unlike the cool, calm and collected genius that Light Yagami was, Light Turner turned out to be a loser in high school who just happens to be quite smart (total american high school cliché).
+Unlike the cool, calm and collected genius that Light Yagami was, Light Turner turned out to be a loser in high school who just happens to be quite smart (total American high school cliché).
 Of course, we don’t really have much proof of his supposed genius because of lack in character development, but he did get a chance to use his head by the end of the movie; albeit in a rather uninteresting way.

 Also, they made him into a pathetic fool, controlled by a psychotic girl who is just plain annoying and with no depth in character whatsoever.
-An extra on the side who is mainly there to serve its purpose then discarded afterwards.
+An extra on the side who is mainly there to serve its purpose then discarded afterward.
 Totally unlike the sweet Amane Misa.

 L, whose actor I’ve been initially disappointed with and mentioned HERE, was not as enthralling as the original one either.
 Though I did like the contrast in his clothing from the original L, the character is just lacking in so many ways.
 And when he started being overly emotional and acting like an immature brat, I just gave up and just wished the film to end.

 Willem Dafoe, who played the death god Ryuk, and whom I thought would be this film’s saving grace wasn’t enough either.
-They’ve turned Ryuk into a manipulative monster who doesn’t really add much spice into the story.
+They’ve turned Ryuk into a manipulative monster who doesn’t really add much spice to the story.